illinois-r/pli/README.md

 | `pl_assessment_submission_list()` | List of all submission underneath a specific assessment |
 | `pl_assessment_submission_view()` | View a single student submission                        |

-## Sample workflow
+### Sample workflow

-First, login in to PrairieLearn and select the course you wish to obtain information from.
+Login in to PrairieLearn and select the course you wish to obtain information from.
 The course instance number for this course can be obtained by looking at the URL for the class: